sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

 Step 13: Head over to the pull request, and click on the check provided by AWS Amplify Console.
 You will be redirected to a webpage containing a link to the preview site.
 Click on the link and you should see a preview version of the Dev Portal which includes your documentation.

 Should you not be satisfied with the content, edit the documentation from Step 6 and commit again once done.
-The pull requet will be updated automatically and a new preview link will be available.
+The pull request will be updated automatically and a new preview link will be available.

 <figure style="text-align: center">